pdf-association/pdf-cos-syntax/README.md

 Using Adobe Acrobat (_commercial tool_):
 - open a PDF
-- File | Save as Other... | Optimized PDF...
+- menu: File | Save as Other... | Optimized PDF...
 - create a new PDF Optimizer profile and save as "Human readable"
     - "Make compatible with" = retain existing
     - ensure all Image settings have "Downsample" = "Off" and "Compression" = "retain existing"